sunk4/sunk4/README.md

 ![cover](https://user-images.githubusercontent.com/90051012/150563135-4ca2c089-6527-4b3c-95f0-4af3e6e06f52.png)
 <h2 align="center">Hi there 👋, My Name is Roman</h1>
 <h3 align="center">I am a Software Engineer based in Bratislava, Slovakia.
 I am proficient in both Frontend development and Backend development.
 I have extensive knowledge in HTML, CSS, Javascript, Node.Js, MongoDB, and React.
-As a software engineer, I aspire to help bring creative projects to life and demonstrate my commitment to developing world-class software solutions for your company.</h3>
+As a software engineer, I aspire to help bring creative projects to life and demonstrate my commitment to developing software solutions for your company.</h3>

 - 👨‍💻 All of my projects are available at [https://romantrnka.netlify.app/](https://romantrnka.netlify.app/)